ULB-Darmstadt/shacl-form/README.md

     // Get data out of the shacl-form const form = document.querySelector('shacl-form')

-    // Extract the RDF Graph from the form const shaclFormGraphStore = await form.toRDF()
+    // Extract the RDF graph from the form const shaclFormGraphStore = await form.toRDF()

     // Convert RDF store into a Solid dataset